My life at a glance

 Being in the mountains is where I feel at home.
 It is where my family has spent some of our fondest memories together.
 If there is one place I could live the rest of my life in peace, without a care in the world, this is where it would be.

 After high school, I enrolled in the Bachelor of Commerce program at the University of Victoria.
 My first time living away from home and new to independent living, I was 100% naïve and felt completely invincible.
 I met amazing new people and began discovering who I was outside the confinements of high school cliques and expectations.

 I learned so much, but despite this, I still did not feel entirely fulfilled.
-Everything in my life was going well, but for for some reason I still felt drawn to experience something more.
+Everything in my life was going well, but for some reason, I still felt drawn to experience something more.
 I just didn’t know what that was…

 I was diagnosed with cancer.
 Cancer.
 It is such an ambiguous word.
 What even is cancer?
 Cancer is a disease that people try to stay as far away from as possible.
-It also seems like literally everything can cause cancer.
-It is almost inevitable, but I never thought it would come for me at such a young age.
+I never thought it would come for me at such a young age.

-My life went from “normal” to what felt like completely unheard of at the time.
-It came as a total shock, not only me, but to all the people around me.
-Eventually I came to realize that almost everyone knows or has known someone in their lives with cancer, if it wasn’t themselves.
+My life went from “normal” to what felt completely the opposite.
+It came as a total shock, not only to me but to all the people around me.
+Eventually, I came to realize that almost everyone knows or has known someone in their lives with cancer if it wasn’t themselves.

 It’s our own light we must find that guides us to where we want to go.